moq-wg/moq-transport/draft-ietf-moq-transport.md

 Field present only for Joining Fetch (0x2):

-* Previous Group Count: The number of groups to Fetch prior to the StartGroup of the corresponding Subscribe
+* Preceding Group Offset: The group offset for the Fetch prior and relative to the StartGroup of the corresponding Subscribe

 Objects that are not yet published will not be retrieved by a FETCH.
 The latest available Object is indicated in the FETCH_OK, and is the last